Information for Undergraduate Students

-- Renewing - Options and rules for renewals, also information about loan periods.
+- Renewing - Options and rules for renewals.

 - OskiCat - Search for materials in the UC Berkeley libraries with the UCB library catalog.

-- Course reserves - Find materials on reserve for specific classes in the Library (locations vary).
-Online reserves are usually available via your bSpace course site.
+- Course reserves - Find materials on reserve in a campus Library for specific classes.
+Online reserves are usually available via the bCourses sites for your classes.

 - Off-campus access to electronic resources - Access online resources from home using either the Proxy Server or VPN with your CalNet ID.